paddor/crypto_box/README.md

 nonce, respectively.

 The long hex string is the randomly generated key.
-Store it somewhere safe and *keep it secret*.
+Store it somewhere safe and **keep it secret**.

 ### Key file (WIP)

-Use the option `-k` to specify a key file.
-If the key file doesn't exist yet, a randomly generated key will be used and stored into that file.
+Use the option `-k` to specify a key file. **Note**: If the key file doesn't exist yet, a randomly generated key will be used and stored into that file.

 ```
 $ ls -l secret.key